 Significance of Stonehenge

-Stonehenge is a unique prehistoric monument, at the centre of an extraordinary archaeological landscape so rich and varied that it was designated a World Heritage Site in 1986.
-It is a rich source for the study of prehistory and holds a pivotal place in the development of archaeology.
-Many different theories have been put forward about who built it, when, and for what purpose.
+Stonehenge is a unique prehistoric monument, lying at the centre of an outstandingly rich archaeological landscape.
+An extraordinary source for the study of prehistory, it holds a pivotal place in the development of archaeology.
+Many different theories have been put forward about who built it, when, and why.

 A World Heritage Site

 The World Heritage Site Management Plan summarises the significance, or outstanding universal value, of the Stonehenge and Avebury World Heritage Site as follows:

 The Stonehenge, Avebury, and Associated Sites World Heritage Site is internationally important for its complexes of outstanding prehistoric monuments.
 Stonehenge is the most architecturally sophisticated prehistoric stone circle in the world, while Avebury is the largest in the world.
 Together with inter-related monuments and their associated landscapes, they help us to understand Neolithic and Bronze Age ceremonial and mortuary practices.
 They demonstrate around 2000 years of continuous use and monument building between c.
 3700 and 1600 BC.
 As such they represent a unique embodiment of our collective heritage.

 The significance of Stonehenge itself can be summarised as follows: